TheCandidStartup/TheCandidStartup.github.io/_drafts/custom-fields-normalized-relational-database-grid-view.md

       Index Cond: ((issue = issue.id) AND (attribute_definition = '882a'::uuid))
 ```

 The query plan uses a nested join of issue with date_attribute for the first custom attribute, with the result of that joined to date_attribute for the second custom attribute.
-As we're starting with the issue table, the planner can use the (project,num) index to find the required project and then iterate through issues in num order.
-For each join, the planner looks for attributes with the specified attribute definition and the current issue's issue id.
-There will be at most one such record which can be found using the primary key index on (issue,attribute_definition).
+As we're starting with the issue table, the database can use the (project,num) index to find the required project and then iterate through issues in num order.
+For each join, the database looks for attributes with the specified attribute definition and the current issue's issue id.
+There will be at most one such row which can be found using the primary key index on (issue,attribute_definition).

 If we have *k* custom fields, the cost to query a page is O(klogn) for *each* issue on the page, compared with O(logn) for the entire page with the original fixed fields query.
 Cost has increased by a large constant factor.
 There is some mitigation.
 Attributes are sorted by issue in the index.
 Queries for different attributes of the same issue should benefit greatly from the database's disk page cache.